rachelreveley/fixed-header-table/README.md

 * Dynamic content, like content loaded from AJAX, won't screw up the alignment (thanks to `table-layout: fixed`)
 * Resizing the container works as expected because the widths are percentage-based
 * fixed footer support (thanks to Flexbox)
+* Layout is 100% CSS-based so no crazy polling or JS event handling
-* resizable columns! (with the supplied jQuery plugin)
+* user-resizable columns! (with the supplied jQuery plugin)

 ## Caveats: